selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 Here is the final state of our custom metadata type
 ![Creating Credentials Custom Metadata Type Final](/Images/credentials_mdt_final.jpg)
 <br><br><br>
-To get a token, you have to go to this link from the API we are using, and ask for a token:`https://platform.openai.com/account/api-keys`
+To get a token, you have to go to this link from the API we are using, and ask for a token: `https://platform.openai.com/account/api-keys`
-Then, copy the token in your Notepad.
+Then, copy the token into your Notepad.
 <br><br>
 ![Getting a token from OpenAI](/Images/credentials_mdt_final.jpg)